I may get paid commission for purchases made after clicking a link in this post.

 Tags and Categories

-Tags and categories are different ways to organise your website.
+Tags and categories are different ways to organize your website.
 Collectively they are called ‘taxonomies’.
 These taxonomies help both readers and search engines understand the topics your blog covers and helps them find related articles.

 Categories are the big main topics you blog about – a bit like chapters in a book.
 In an ideal world, you should have between 4 and 8 main categories on your site.
 Each piece of content must fit into one of these main categories.